devraid/podcast-nextjs-app/README.md

 ### **18\.
 Cache Strategy for Efficiency**

-Cache is implemented for improved performance by storing podcast data in both context and localstorage for 24 hours, reducing API calls.
-For example the podcast details saved on Context is used in the Homepage and Podcast Page.
+Cache is implemented for improved performance by storing podcast data in the Context for 24 hours, reducing API calls.
+For example the podcast’s details saved on Context are used in the Homepage and Podcast Page.
 This results in faster load times and less network traffic.

 ### **19\.
 Deployment**